libsql/libsql_bindgen/examples/wasmedge/wasi_nn_udf/README.md

 ## How to use:

-[Install WasmEdge](https://wasmedge.org/book/en/quick_start/install.html) and then install the HTTPS plugin as follows.
+[Install WasmEdge](https://wasmedge.org/book/en/quick_start/install.html) and then install the WasiNN plugin as follows.

 ```bash
 # Install PyTorch